 I had more protein in that month than I have in my entire life.
 Eleven hard-boiled egg whites.
-That was my breakfast and my lunch.
+That was my breakfast and my dinner.
 Mid-afternoon I’d have steamed vegetables.
 I started eating vegetables for my lunch.
 I’m a vegetarian, and I ate an animal for the first time in twenty years because I was worried about not getting the abs.

 *Editor’s Note: This part about allowing yourself some “fruit and oatmeal every 7 days” as a guilty pleasure should make you want to cry…

 Was it rough going off the vegetarian diet?

 I was irritable the whole month, I’m still doing damage control with my wife.
 I could only have fruit or oatmeal every seven days.
 All movie and TV people put themselves through this, and it was definitely interesting and eye-opening to see what I had to subject myself to.